LiyangLingIntel/LiyangLingIntel.github.io/_posts/2019-01-24-Alibaba Cloud Training Day2.md

 *Wrong desctiptions*

-- provides a convenient way to analyze and process big data for the user.
+- DataWorks provides a convenient way to analyze and process big data for the user.
 The user is able to analyze big data without concerning details of distributed computing.

 * Deployment personnel or Operation & Management (O&M) personnel can generate release packages based on the latest development results